Influence of optical aberrations on the accuracy of an atomic gravimeter: Conclusion

-This simulation is not exhaustive and focuses on the effect of wavefront aberrations, it could be developed in order to take into account additional features, such as the Coriolis effect and the two-photon light shift which are the next largest contributors to the inaccuracy budget \cite{louchet-chauvetInfluenceTransverseMotion2011, karcherImprovingAccuracyAtom2018}, as well as the residual differential light shift caused by the intensity fluctuations resulting from the propagation of the aberrations.
+This simulation is not exhaustive and focuses on the effect of wavefront aberrations, it could be developed in order to take into account additional features, such as the Coriolis effect and the two-photon light shift which are the next largest contributors to the inaccuracy budget \cite{louchet-chauvetInfluenceTransverseMotion2011, karcherImprovingAccuracyAtom2018}, as well as the residual differential light shift caused by the intensity fluctuations resulting from the propagation of the aberrations and the extra-photon recoil.
 Moreover, the characterization of the beam at the collimator output and of the different optics on the beam path, together with the use of an atomic distribution and detection response closer to experimental conditions \cite{farahEffectiveVelocityDsitribution2014}, could improve the accuracy of this simulation.
-In addition, our simulations are based on data acquired with a Fizeau interferometer with a spatial resolution limited to $77$~$\mu$m.
-Accounting for higher spatial frequency components, which will have an impact in the case of a cloud with a typical size of tens of $\mu$m, would require to consider the longitudinal distribution of the cloud and to calculate the field along this longitudinal direction instead of simply using the mean position of the classical path.
+In addition, the simulations are based on data acquired with a Fizeau interferometer having a spatial resolution of $77$~$\mu$m, enabling simulations of the device to be carried out for atomic clouds whose typical transverse size is greater than this resolution.
+For reasons of optical engineering and speed, these devices generally only allow the measurement to be projected onto the first Zernike polynomials.
+Consequently, this artificially reduces the resolution of the resulting surface and smooths it, introducing errors into the simulation of the interferometer phase compared to using raw data or an extensive decomposition up to high order Zernike polynomials with typical variation size that matches the resolution, as demonstrated in this paper.
+Furthermore, it is possible, by combining measurements from different surface characterization tools, such as a Fizeau interferometer and a coherence scanning interferometer allowing $\mu$m resolution~\cite{HeOpticalSurfaceCharac2013}, to achieve a resolution lower than $10\ \mu$m that would enable accurate simulation with an atomic cloud having a typical transverse size of a few tens of $\mu$m, for instance after a cooling step in a dipolar trap.
+However, accounting for these higher spatial frequency components would require a more numerical intensive simulation of the laser field propagation \cite{kozackiNumericalErrorsDiffraction2008}, as well as to consider the longitudinal distribution of the cloud and to calculate the field along this longitudinal direction instead of simply using the mean position of the classical path, given that the characteristic variation length due to propagation will be of the order of the separation of the wavepackets.